ChromaPDX/chroma-fund-docs/docs/source/chroma_fund/committments.rst

 Making a Capital Call
 ---------------------

-Once you have onboarded a Business you will make a Capital Call.
+Once you have onboarded a Business you can make a Capital Call.

-As an Admin go to the Admin section in the menu bar.
+As the Fund Admin, go to the Admin section in the menu bar.

 In the Fund Commands select **Capital Calls**